MGancarzJr/rust_path_to_string/README.md

 Rust can be installed or tried out in an online compiler at [Rust-lang.org](https://www.rust-lang.org/learn/get-started).

 To compile on a local machine, navigate to the rust_path_to_string directory, compile with **cargo build** or **cargo build --release**, and run the executable it produces in a console.

+Note that program, as written, will panic!() when run as an executable without an extension.